acryptos/docs.acryptos.com/README.md

 Once assets are deposited into a Vault or StableSwap product, users have the **option to Stake** the vault or liquidity tokens they receive back respectively into the corresponding farm.

-ACryptoS Vault tokens will yield ACS, and ACryptoS StableSwap Liquidity Provider tokens will yield ACSI as reward in their respective farms.
+ACryptoS Vault tokens will yield ACS, and ACryptoS StableSwap Liquidity Provider tokens will yield ACSI as reward in their respective farms.This further enhances the yield on your deposits.

-Things to note:
+Things to note for Farms:

-* You will need to **stake** your tokens in the Vaults to farm the native tokens. \(ACS/ACSI\).
+* You will need to **Stake** your Vault or Liquidity tokens in the Vaults to farm the native tokens. \(ACS/ACSI\).
-* Farms **do not** automatically compound and require **manual harvesting** by the user.
+* **Farms do not** automatically compound and require **manual harvesting** \(through the Harvest Button\) by the user.
 * [Auto-compounding ACS/ACSI Vaults](https://app.acryptos.com/core/) for already harvested or purchased ACS and ACSI tokens are offered on the platform as well.